-Some of the main issues under negotiation in Bonn relate to the Paris Agreement's cyclical and iterative nature, whereby parties update their nationally determined contributions (NDCs) at five-year intervals, regularly report on progress under a transparency and accountability framework, and convene a global stocktake every five years to assess collective progress towards the Paris Agreement's goals.
-Related discussions in the negotiations focus on:
+Some of the main issues under negotiation in Bangkok relate to the Paris Agreement's cyclical and iterative nature, whereby parties submit or update their nationally determined contributions (NDCs) at five-year intervals, regularly report on progress under a transparency and accountability framework, and convene a global stocktake every five years to assess collective progress towards the Paris Agreement's goals.
+Related discussions in the negotiations will focus on:

-- Information that could improve the clarity, transparency, and understanding of NDCs (APA); - Features of the NDCs (APA); - Accounting for the NDCs (APA); - The transparency framework for action and support, which includes reporting of greenhouse gas (GHG) emissions and financial support provided to developing countries (APA); - Matters relating to the global stocktake (APA); - · Common timeframes for NDCs (SBI); and - Modalities and procedures for the NDC registry (SBI).
-Other important themes in the PAWP that will be discussed in Bonn include: - The committee to facilitate implementation and promote compliance under the Paris Agreement (APA); - Accounting of financial resources provided and mobilized through public interventions (SBSTA);
+- Information that could improve the clarity, transparency, and understanding of NDCs (APA); - Features of the NDCs (APA); - Accounting for the NDCs (APA); - The transparency framework for action and support, which includes reporting of greenhouse gas (GHG) emissions and financial support provided to and mobilized for developing countries (APA); - Matters relating to the global stocktake (APA); - · Common timeframes for NDCs (SBI); and - Modalities and procedures for the NDC registry (SBI).
+Other important PAWP themes that will be discussed in Bangkok include: - The committee to facilitate implementation and promote compliance under the Paris Agreement (APA); - Accounting of financial resources provided and mobilized through public interventions (SBSTA);

-- Recognizing developing countries' adaptation efforts (SBI and SBSTA); - Adaptation communication (APA); - The forum on the impact of the implementation of response measures (SBI and SBSTA); and - Cooperative approaches under Article 6 of the Paris Agreement, which include market and non-market based approaches (SBSTA).
+- Recognizing developing countries' adaptation efforts (SBI and SBSTA); - Adaptation communication (APA); - The forum on the impact of the implementation of response measures (SBI and SBSTA); and - Voluntary cooperation under Article 6 of the Paris Agreement, which includes market and non-market based approaches (SBSTA).